Federal grant awarded to study removal of part of I-244 through Greenwood

 “Transportation should connect, not divide, people and communities,” U.S. Transportation Secretary Pete Buttigieg said in a statement.
 “We are proud to announce the first grantees of our Reconnecting Communities Program, which will unite neighborhoods, ensure the future is better than the past, and provide Americans with better access to jobs, health care, groceries and other essentials.”

-The program, a byproduct of the Bipartisan Infrastructure Law, provides technical assistance and funding for communities’ planning and construction projects that aim to reconnect neighborhoods back together by removing, retrofitting or mitigating transportation barriers such as highways and railroad tracks, according to a DOT news release.
+The program, a byproduct of the Bipartisan Infrastructure Law, provides technical assistance and funding for communities’ planning and construction projects that aim to reconnect neighborhoods back together by removing, retrofitting or mitigating transportation barriers such as highways and railroad tracks, according to a Department of Transportation news release.

 Blakney said a number of people from the community, including North Peoria Church of Christ members state Reps.
 Regina Goodwin and Kevin Matthews, came together last year to assist with the grant application.